anttiluode/ClockfieldMeetsGeometricNeuron/README.md

 # Two Weights, One Worldsheet

-## A Kähler unification of the Geometric Neuron and the Clockfield, and its obstruction by memory stability
+## A Kähler unification of the Geometric Neuron and the Clockfield, its obstruction by static pinning, and a partial thermodynamic rescue

 *PerceptionLab / Antti Luode, with Claude (Opus 4.8), and in dialogue with Gemini.
 Helsinki, June 2026.*